 Meals are spread out throughout the day so individuals feel full and satisfied.
 By staying in the zone, this diet can also increase one’s energy level and improve overall health.
 The Zone Diet is a lifestyle change, and is ideal for those who wish to use food as a method to permanently keep the fat off as well as slow down the aging process.
-By selecting the right foods and regulating meal times, this easy plan is not only for those wishing to build lean muscle mass, but also prefect for those with diabetes.
+By selecting the right foods, fat burners and regulating meal times, and exercising with supplements such as protein powder, this easy plan is not only for those wishing to build lean muscle mass, but also prefect for those with diabetes.

 Zone Diet Overview

 Unlike the Scarsdale Diet, the Zone Diet was not specifically designed for the sole purpose of weight loss.
 Rather, it is a lifestyle change that uses food to manipulate one’s hormones by regulating and stabilizing the amount of insulin production to help one become energetic, lean, and healthy.
 Beginning with a standard-sized dinner plate, participants are advised to use a hand-eye technique to determine how much to eat.
 Lean protein comprises a third of the plate.